Ciuffi/UBCCourseScraper/README.md

 }
 ```

-The server will throw an error right away if it had trouble connecting to the database.

 This is currently being migrated to google cloud and a new data base module (knex).

 A live version that is kept up to date can be found at: [http://www.ubc-course-scraper.com/](http://www.ubc-course-scraper.com/)